mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 *  an overview of concepts and themes in Artificial Intelligence,
      + including a review of the field today (notably deep learning)

-*  his perspectives on Artificial General Intelligence.
+*  Martin's perspectives on Artificial General Intelligence.

 #### Presentation Outline